samuelxyz/drg-analysis/lok1.md

   * There's a delay of ~0.22s before locks begin to be acquired
   * Locks are gradually placed on the target (lock time appears to be ROUNDED UP to the next whole number of frames, so this is FPS dependent.
 Locking on with Executioner at 30fps is 50% slower than at 90fps)
   * The gun waits for you to manually let go of the trigger, which you are almost certain to do a bit late (thus losing DPS) or a bit early (thus getting less than full locks and losing T5B/Executioner)
-  * The gun fires the locked shots in a burst (time between bursts is also ROUNDED UP to the next whole number of frames)
+  * The gun fires the locked shots in a burst (time between shots in the burst is also ROUNDED UP to the next whole number of frames)
   * There is a 0.2s delay before the start of the next cycle (or the start of the reload) due to the gun's actual rate of fire of 5 (which is the rof at which you can tapfire)
   * Finally, SMRT Trigger throws much of this out the window, letting you hold down the button and locking on much faster and ditching the 0.2s rate of fire delay and having an extremely high burst rate of fire.
 There are additional anomalies with it that make it hard to figure out how to predict.
-Therefore, SMRT Trigger is best analyzed by just recording the game and timing the recordings.
-There's also the framerate variation to worry about.
+The rounding-to-next-frame method gets within 1 or 2 frames of actual gameplay recording results, but that's still barely enough to lock down the first digit of the effective rate of fire.
 * The following things do not change simultaneously and tend to be offset by a few frames from each other.
 The best approach is to pick one of these and use that one only:
   * The lock icon on the target
   * The lock bar on the left of the crosshair